nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     # read the lighting on-off status
     $ chip-tool onoff read on-off 8888 1

-Since chip-tool-trusty can run on the i.MX8M Mini EVK platform, the chip-tool in the above commands can replace chip-tool-trusty. **Note that before running chip-tool-trusty, you should use to the [enable command](#enable-the-secure-storage-service) to enable the secure storage service.**
+Since chip-tool-trusty can run on the i.MX 8M Mini EVK platform, the chip-tool in the above commands can replace chip-tool-trusty. **Note that before running chip-tool-trusty, you should use to the [enable command](#enable-the-secure-storage-service) to enable the secure storage service.**

 ### Setup ot-daemon on i.MX MPU platform

-Please use below commands to setup ot-daemon on an device:
+Use below commands to setup ot-daemon on a device:

     # Load WiFi driver and FW
     $ modprobe moal mod_para=nxp/wifi_mod_para.conf

-    # For i.MX8M Mini EVK + 88W8987, i.MX8ULP EVK and i.MX6ULL EVK + 88W8987 with K32W RCP:
+    # For i.MX 8M Mini EVK + 88W8987, i.MX 8ULP EVK and i.MX 6ULL EVK + 88W8987 with K32W RCP:
     $ ot-daemon 'spinel+hdlc+uart:///dev/ttyUSB0?uart-baudrate=1000000' &

-    # For i.MX93 FRDM + IW612:
+    # For i.MX 93 FRDM + IW612:
     $ ot-daemon-iwxxx 'spinel+spi:///dev/spidev2.0?gpio-reset-device=/dev/gpiochip4&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' &
-    # For i.MX93 EVK / i.MX95 15x15 EVK + IW612, i.MX91 EVK / i.MX91 QSB / i.MX91 FRDM + IW610:
+    # For i.MX 93 EVK / i.MX 95 15x15 EVK + IW612, i.MX 91 EVK / i.MX 91 QSB / i.MX 91 FRDM + IW610:
     $ ot-daemon-iwxxx 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip4&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' &

-**Note: Please [check SPI device](#check-spi-dev) to identify the SPI device name and [check GPIO device](#check-gpio-device) to determine gpio-reset-device and gpio-int-device used in the RadioURL option of otbr-agent-iwxxx..**
+**Note: [Check SPI device](#check-spi-device) to identify the SPI device name and [check GPIO device](#check-gpio-device) to determine gpio-reset-device and gpio-int-device used in the RadioURL option of otbr-agent-iwxxx.**

-You can test the ot-daemon with another device running otbr-agent, [start the thread network](#start-thread) on the other device.
+You can test the ot-daemon with another device running otbr-agent.
+[Start the Thread network](#configure-openthread-network) on the other device.

 Then you can form the Openthread network manually by following steps on the device running ot-daemon: